 - tables for users to interact with.

 SMS software allows users to perform SMS tasks using predefined workflows as developed by safety management professionals.
-Some SMS software have more than a dozen years of iterative software development support applied to the workflows.
+Some SMS software has more than a dozen years of iterative software development support applied to the workflows.
 It is no wonder why some of these systems cost more than one million dollars to develop, support, and continually mature in the risk management workflows, just as an SMS matures.